emcall/EBMInstallGuide/installation.md

 If the clone was successful, you will now see a new directory named 'ebm-code' in your user root.

-### c) Download/Install MySQL Community Server 8.
+### d) Download/Install MySQL Community Server 8.

 Download the DMG archive from the [MySQL website](https://dev.mysql.com/downloads/mysql/), then run the DMG file.
 The defaults settings are fine (install for all users, default install location).
 This will install under `/usr/local/mysql`.

 >Remember what password you choose for root as you will need it later in the database setup step.

-### d) Set up Python packages
+### e) Install Python packages
-Python 2.7 should, by default, come with Mac OSX.
-However, some modules need to be installed.
+Python 2.7 comes by default with Mac OSX.
+However, the codebase uses a few packages that are not installed by default.
+To install these packages, run:
 ```
 sudo easy_install pip
 sudo pip install MySQL-python